 In 2014, when the company downsized, Angela and her husband saw the opportunity to return to Colorado – long considered their home.
 Not wanting to work in the corporate world again, Angela returned to her roots with the disability community as a care partner in a residential home and eventually as an attendant in the Consumer Directed Attendant Support Services (CDASS) program.

-It was through CDASS that Angela was introduced to CCDC and eventually offered the position as the new communications manager.
+It was through CDASS that Angela was introduced to CCDC and eventually offered the position as the new Director of Training.

 Chris is Managing Attorney of Probate Power, CCDC’s probate and estate planning legal program.
 Prior to joining CCDC, Chris worked as a law clerk for the Honorable A. Bruce Jones in Denver District Court and as a Dean’s Fellow at the University of Colorado Law School.
 He is admitted to the Colorado Bar and is a member of the Colorado and Denver Bar Associations, where he belongs to the Trust and Estate and Elder Law Sections.
 Chris focuses his practice in the areas of special needs planning, estate planning, and probate administration.